 Before we get into more detailed info, this site uses self-hosted analytics to gather info about which pages are visited, what types of devices are used to visit them, and the general location of the visitors.
 This information is anonymized, and it is unlikely that the info would be able to be traced back to a specific individual.
-You can opt out of this information gathering below (this will also apply to all websites that I own, since they use the same tracking software).

 Who we are